It’s your day &

 » What happens if we don’t know how to pose in front of a camera?

 That’s perfectly fine!
 Unless you’re a professional model, I don’t expect you to know.
-I remember how nervous I was before my wedding day, so I know exactly how you feel!
-But don’t worry, we will work together to make sure you are comfortable and at ease when it comes time for portraits.
+I remember how nervous I was before my wedding day, so I know exactly how you feel.
+But don’t worry, we will work together to embrace the awkwardness and make sure you are comfortable and at ease when it comes time for portraits.
 (This is also why I love engagement sessions!)
 I will do a bit of directing and check for stray hairs, but for the most part, I'll encourage you both to be yourselves.
 Also, I’ll probably crack a few stupid jokes along the way, but as long as it makes you smile, then I’ve done my job.

 » Do we need an engagement session?

 Engagement sessions are not a requirement but I do recommend them as a way to practice for the big day.
 The sessions are a good way for us to spend time together and get to know one another.
 You'll definitely notice a sense of ease on your wedding day after doing an engagement session with me.
 Engagement sessions can be booked anytime between contract signing and two weeks before the wedding.
 Since weekends are reserved for weddings, engagement shoots must be scheduled on a weekday during wedding season (April-October).

 » How soon will we get our pictures and how many will we get?